doki-nordic/drafts/README.md

 # drafts

-Each branch on this repository contains some draft.
+Each branch on this repository contains some different unrelated draft.